andrewargeros/simpleoversample/README.md

 ## `smote()`
 This function applies the SMOTE synthetic minority oversampling algorithm to balance classes using artificially generated data.
-Note: SMOTE can only handle numeric data, and this function will remove any non-numeric predictor columns.
+Note: SMOTE can only handle numeric data, and this function will remove any non-numeric predictor columns, to avoid this, use something like `recipes::step_dummy(all_nominal())` before passing to `smote()`.

 ## `adasyn()`